Collective communication in a transparent world: Phase transitions in a many-body Potts model and social-quantum duality: Discussion

-The consensus (or "dominant majority") phase corresponds to a society where one ideology or cultural identity becomes hegemonic.
-This phase represents the formation of a dominant viewpoint that covers wide number of followers.
-Minority groups do not disappear, but they are equally presented and have diminished influence.
-Such a phase is characteristic of political or ideological consolidation.
-This consensus phase can be easily transformed into a "strong consensus" (or "totalitarian") phase in which consensus is achieved through the complete suppression of alternative viewpoints.
+The consensus phase (ii) describes a society where one ideology or cultural identity becomes hegemonic.
+A dominant viewpoint attracts many followers while minority groups, though equally represented, exert diminished influence.
+This phase is characteristic of political or ideological consolidation.
+As coupling strengths increase, the consensus phase sharpens into a fully ordered or \enquote{totalitarian} phase (i) where complete consensus suppresses alternative viewpoints.

-Transitions among these phases happen as "sociopolitical phase transitions".
-They reflect how local interactions and group preferences within a society can spontaneously break symmetry, giving rise to centralized norms or ideologies even when initial conditions are unbiased.
-The transition from a mixed ("democratic") phase with symmetric minorities to a consensus phase suggests that democracy can persist only up to some critical point.
-Beyond a critical threshold, the system jumps by a sharp (1st order) phase transition into a regime where one identity dominates, and social diversity is suppressed.
+These transitions can be understood as \enquote{sociopolitical phase transitions}, exhibiting spontaneous symmetry breaking where the system's inherent $S_q$ permutation symmetry is broken by the equilibrium configuration.
+This generates centralized norms even from unbiased initial conditions.
+The transition from symmetric (democratic) to consensus phases suggests democracy persists only to a critical threshold.
+Beyond this point, the system undergoes a sharp first-order phase transition to a regime of ideological dominance and suppressed diversity.

-The fact that our graph is fully connected is important for our consideration.
-From mathematical viewpoint it makes the system exactly solvable, while in sociological terms it can be understood as an abstract representation of an environment in which the processes run under conditions of increasing "transparency".
-With the advancement of surveillance, control, and communication technologies, individual behavior becomes increasingly observable and analyzable, leading to qualitative changes in social interactions.
-In this context, the complete graph can be interpreted as the limiting case of absolute transparency, where each agent interacts directly with any other one.
-This naturally raises the question: how do stable groups of like-minded individuals (social clusters) form under such conditions, and how are collective decisions made?
+The complete graph assumption warrants reflection.
+With advancing surveillance, control, and communication technologies, individual behavior becomes increasingly observable and analyzable, producing qualitative changes in social interactions.
+Our analysis reveals the equilibrium patterns of opinion clustering that emerge under such conditions: symmetric, reduced-symmetry, or consensus.